Scope of Practice for the

 The Certified Lactation Counselor® (CLC®) certification identifies a professional in lactation counseling who has demonstrated the necessary skills, knowledge, and abilities to provide breastfeeding counseling and management support to families who are thinking about breastfeeding or who have questions or problems during the course of breastfeeding/lactation.

 CLCs are individuals who have successfully completed a minimum of 52 hours of training based upon the footprint of the World Health Organization/UNICEF Breastfeeding Counseling Training Course and a Job Task Analysis; have passed a criterion-referenced examination administered by the Academy of Lactation Policy and Practice (ALPP); and have demonstrated the clinical competencies and skills required to provide safe, evidence-based counseling for pregnant, lactating, and breastfeeding families, including the:

 - Ability to recognize one’s own and others’ attitudes, values, and expectations about infant feeding and healthy lifestyles.

 - Ability to apply the concept of an individualized approach to counseling and management of breastfeeding, from preconception through weaning.

 - Ability to use appropriate, effective, and client-centered communication skills.

-- Ability to identify opportunities to offer information/education within the counseling encounter to women, the whole family constellation, the community, health care providers, and other health care workers.
+- Ability to identify opportunities to offer information/education within the counseling encounter to breastfeeding families, the whole family constellation, the community, health care providers, and other health care workers.

-- Ability to assess physical and psychosocial aspects of the breastfeeding dyad.
+- Ability to assess physical, nutritional, and psychosocial aspects and the mental status of the breastfeeding dyad.